-The North Canterbury Fish & Game Region stretches from the south bank of the Rakaia to the headwaters of the Waiau, from the Southern Alps to the sea.
-Habitats range from coastal dunes to shallow wetlands and wide riverbeds, high country lakes and mountain valleys.
+The North Canterbury Fish & Game Region extends from the south bank of the Rakaia River to the headwaters of the Waiau, spanning from the Southern Alps to the coast.
+The region’s hunting habitats are varied and include:

 To stay up-to date with everything North Canterbury Fish & Game related be sure to follow both respective Facebook and Instagram Pages for the region.